awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerMultiAZ.md

 ![\[Single AZ Scenario\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/SQLSvr-MultiAZ.png)

-You can also view the Availability Zone of the secondary using the AWS CLI command `describe-db-instances` or RDS API action `DescribeDBInstances`\.
+You can also view the Availability Zone of the secondary using the AWS CLI command `describe-db-instances` or RDS API operation `DescribeDBInstances`\.
 The output shows the secondary AZ where the standby mirror is located\.

 ## Migrating from Database Mirroring to Always On Availability Groups<a name="USER_SQLServerMultiAZ.Migration"></a>